ptejada/darkroom/README.md

 ```
 composer require ptejada/imager
 ```
+**Note:** The composer package is not yet live so the above command won't work.

 ## Getting Started
 The library API is inspired by the options and actions that an image editor GUI would have.
 The result is a fluent and